MeetAndyHong/Reservation/README.md

 # Reservation

 This is a sample for restaurant reservation using MEAN Stack.
+(MongoDB, Express.js, Angular.js, Node.js)

 ## How to run it